-The hydraulic circuit for Drum 3 consists of one independently controlled 107cc rotary group (Pump A) of the main pump, an electrically-operated directional control valve, and a 107cc variable displacement motor with a single-sided holding valve and internal relief valve.
+The hydraulic circuit for Drum 3 consist of an open loop pump which contains a 130 cc rotary group, an electrically operated directional control valve, and a 107 cc variable displacement motor with holding valve and internal relief valve.

 The control signals to these hydraulic elements are determined by the CCS, which uses a number of inputs to determine speed, direction, and brake release commands.